No Purchase Necessary Laws

 United States Purchases not allowed.
 Must offer free entry.
 Yes

-If your campaign is open to countries not listed here, we recommend avoiding mandatory purchases altogether — or consulting a legal advisor before launch.
+If your campaign targets countries not listed, avoid mandatory purchases or consult a legal advisor.

 Caution